junelsolis/AAU-Machine-Learning/Mini Project 2/Mini_Project_2_Report.md

 Because of its nature, language data is highly variable and requires one to examine the raw dataset more fully in order to identify patterns early on that offer a possibility for correction or normalization.
 An example of this were the encoded HTML present in the tweets.
 Decoding that HTML afforded a small increase in accuracy for both models.

+While it is a good to observe a model with high predictive power, it may not be sufficient to rely solely on the predictions of one model.
+It is even better when there is agreement between models because that increases the confidence in the predicted result.

 # Conclusions

 The SVM classifier model's accuracy of **~76.6%** was outperformed by the LSTM model with its **~84.9%** accuracy.
-A secondary conclusion that may be made is that considerable amounts of time must be spent fine-tuning a model's settings as well as in data preprocessing in order to get consistent and reliable predictions.
+A conclusion may also be made that considerable amounts of time must be spent fine-tuning a model's parameters as well as in data preprocessing in order to get consistent and reliable predictions.